BBarisKilic/Rotating-Icon-Button/README.md

 # Rotating Icon Button | Flutter Package

-[Flutter](https://flutter.dev/) package for rotating and smoothly animating any child widget of its own when tap.
+[Flutter](https://flutter.dev/) package for rotating and smoothly animating any child widget of its own when tapped.
 The package has been written solely in [Dart](https://dart.dev/) language.

 &nbsp;